ImplFerris/pico-pico/src/running.md

 # Running the program
 Before we explore further examples, let’s cover the general steps to build and run any program on the Raspberry Pi Pico 2.
+The Pico 2 contains both ARM Cortex-M33 and Hazard3 RISC-V processors, and we'll provide instructions for both architectures.

 Note: These commands should be run from your project folder.
 This is included here as a general step to avoid repetition.
-If you haven't created a project yet, begin with the Blink LED section.
+If you haven't created a project yet, begin with the Quick Start or Blink LED section.

 ## Build and Run for ARM
+Use this command to build and run programs on the Raspberry Pi Pico 2 in ARM mode, utilizing the Cortex-M33 processors.

 ```sh
 # build the program
 cargo build --target=thumbv8m.main-none-eabihf